travis-ci/docs-travis-ci-com/_includes/c11-cpp11-and-beyond-and-toolchains.md

 * [Trusty](/user/reference/trusty) ships with GCC 4.8.2
 * [Xenial](/user/reference/xenial) ships with GCC 5.4.0

-Note that [GCC support for ISO C11 reached a similar level of completeness as ISO C99 in 4.9](https://gcc.gnu.org/wiki/C11Status) and that C++11 is feature-complete in 4.8.1, but [support for `<regex>` does not exist until 4.9](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=53631).
+Note that [GCC support for ISO C11 reached a similar level of completeness as ISO C99 in 4.9](https://gcc.gnu.org/wiki/C11Status) and that C++11 is feature-complete in 5.1 (the compiler was feature-complete in 4.8.1 but the standard library didn't support all C++11 features until [later](https://gcc.gnu.org/gcc-5/changes.html#libstdcxx), in particular [support for `<regex>` does not exist until 4.9](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=53631)).

 To upgrade GCC to a more recent version, you will have to install the appropriate version from the `ubuntu-toolchain-r-test` source; see below for examples: